o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 The O-RAN Library consists of multiple modules where different functionality is encapsulated.
-The complete list of all \*.c and \*.h files as well as Makefile for O-RAN (aka FHI Lib) release is:
+The complete list of all \*.c and \*.h files, as well as Makefile for O-RAN (aka FHI Lib)f release is:

 ├── app